 Choice is built into how consumers think about many types of products, but companies like Casper endear themselves to their customers by actually eliminating “unnecessary” choices.

-In contrast to Casper, the Raymour & Flanigan website offers you 33 different menu items when you select “Mattresses.”
+In contrast to Casper, the Raymour & Flanigan website offers 33 different menu items when you select “Mattresses.”

 In 2014, the New York Times published a 2200-word piece about the “Kafkaesque” process of trying to buy a mattress.
-In it, they place the blame directly on this notion of “choice”— if you can call it that.
+In it, they place the blame directly on this notion of “choice” — if you can call it that.
 While trying to understand the difference between mattresses sold at different brick-and-mortar mattress retailers, the writer is told by a salesperson that even differently named mattresses may be identical from store to store.
 There’s no way to know:

 “It’s difficult to comparison shop because many manufacturers sell exclusive lines to retailers.
 So the mattress you like at Costco may not be carried at Sleepy’s — or if it is, it’s called something else.
 After she found a mattress she liked in one store, Ms. Judelson said: “I’d go into store B and say, ‘Do you have the Serta blah, blah, blah?’
 And the salesperson would say: ‘I don’t know.
 We may.
 But ours have different names.’ ”

-When you search for mattresses on the Sleepy’s website (bought for $780M by MattressFirm) you have a total of 681 options.
+In 2017, when you search for mattresses on the Sleepy’s website (bought for $780M by MattressFirm) you have a total of 681 options.

 While the traditional mattress brands and physical retailers were playing a game of confusing choices and high prices, Casper set out to fight the idea that multiple types of mattresses are even necessary.

-To do this, they did their research.
+To do this, the company did its research.